 When prepping, it’s essential to understand and accept that you’ll be limited in terms of time and supplies.
-Therefore, it’s simply not practical to plan for all possible emergencies and disasters.
+Therefore, planning for all possible emergencies and disasters is not practical.

-Accordingly, it’s essential to first identify the main risk factors depending on where you live, what you do, etc. For instance, if your state or region is prone to power outages, it’s crucial to prepare for such disruptions by installing a solar grid system or having a backup generator close at hand.
+Accordingly, it’s essential to identify the main risk factors depending on where you live, what you do, etc. For instance, if your state or region is prone to power outages, it’s crucial to prepare for such disruptions by installing a solar grid system or having a backup generator nearby.

 On the other hand, if you live in a state that experiences frequent hurricanes, you should keep in mind the supplies you’ll need to respond to a hurricane and stock up on these supplies based on the expected impact of the disaster.